-Marian University offers the Master of Science in Thanatology.
-This degree is designed to prepare individuals for employment in organizations that focus on the delivery of care for individuals and families confronting end-of-life healthcare and subsequent bereavement issues, and/or to prepare individuals for employment in organizations that specialize in suicide prevention, intervention, and postvention.
-The program combines rigorous study across the spectrum of end-of-life studies with content in palliative and hospice care, ethics, spirituality and religion, suicide and suicide prevention, unnatural death, end-of-life decision-making, communication with service providers and families, program development and assessment, diversity, death education, and a core curriculum grounded in thanatology theory and practice.
+Marian University offers the Master of Science in Thanatology, an online counseling degree program.
+This program prepares students for positions that focus on the care of individuals and families facing end-of-life healthcare and subsequent bereavement issues.
+Students are prepared for employment in organizations that specialize in such issues as suicide prevention, intervention, and postvention.
+In addition, you will be prepared to support individuals and families with an in-depth knowledge of the psychological, spiritual, social, and cultural elements that impact death and grieving.
+Courses teach students to address grief and loss for varied populations, including children, parents, current service members, and veterans.
+The curriculum combines study across the spectrum of end-of-life studies with content in palliative and hospice care, ethics, religion, end-of-life decision-making, communication with service providers and families, diversity, and thanatology theory and practice.

 North Central Association of Colleges and Schools, The Higher Learning Commission